linkonoid/mdomains/README.md

 ===============================================================

 Features:

-    Register cms-pages for domain
+- Register cms-pages for domain
-    Register default theme for domain
+- Register default theme for domain
-    Filter which domains can use backend
+- Filter which domains can use backend
-    Best way for create multiples landings on one installations OctoberCMS
+- Best way for create multiples landings on one installations OctoberCMS

 Announcement Mdomains v1.0.2:

-    In version 1.0.2 added works with static-pages Rainlab.Pages Test in production
+-In version 1.0.2 added works with static-pages Rainlab.Pages

+Greetings to all PHP OctoberCMS developers!
 Announcement FREE CaddyWinPHPServer (Caddy server + PHP7 in FastCGI mode + OctoberCMS & Sqlite for storage this CMS)

-Greetings to all PHP OctoberCMS developers!

 Today in an hour sketched a prototype of a Windows server based on the Caddy server for PHP-developers on OctoberCMS (Caddy server + PHP7 in FastCGI mode + OctoberCMS & Sqlite for storage this CMS).
 Assembly can also be used in production, works stably (this is Caddy && Golang!).
 Its free for all on Github: https://github.com/linkonoid/caddywinphpserver